Showoffninja/GitProtocol/readme.md

     ”Tools and systems supporting life cycles, IT processes, and infrastructure (rather than directly supporting product life cycle processes) are not themselves GxP regulated systems and should not be subject to specific validation but managed by routine company assessment and assurance practices and good IT practices”

-Hence, we do not qualify GitHub itself.
+Hence, we do not qualify GitHub itself...

 # Strategy for Verification of GitHub Configuration